sakshiz1904/C-projects/README.md

 # C-projects
-This is my intership project based on C++ programming language
+These are my intership project based on C++ programming language